-With a progressive approach and a reputation forged under Professor William Brooks for performing lesser-known repertoire, the choir is now conducted by Robert Hollingworth, founder/director of I Fagiolini, one of the UK’s top professional vocal groups.
+With a reputation forged under Professor William Brooks, The 24 is now conducted by Robert Hollingworth, founder/director of I Fagiolini, one of the UK’s top professional vocal groups.

 The 24 recently completed their fourth tour of China – find out all about it here.